thomascgray/fantasy-content-generator/docs/API.md

 */
 ```

 A `seed` can be passed to ensure the same generated NPC.
 If no seed is passed, a UUID will be generated and used as the seed, so you can recreate that NPC in future.

+### NPC Generated Relations

+If `shouldGenerateRelations` is passed as `true` to `generate()`, relations will be generated on your NPC for you.
+These are based off keywords from all your NPCs generated `desires`.
+For example, an NPC with a desire of "I want to find my father" will generate a father relation (a male NPC of the same race).
+These generated relations will also have seeds attached, so they can be readily generated in future.

 # `MagicItems`